 Having Trouble With Your Internet or Wi-Fi?
 (Wi-Fi 101)

-If you have blinking red lights on your router, see this article for more troubleshooting steps.
+If you have blinking red lights on your router, please visit our Blinking Red Broadband article for more troubleshooting steps.

-If you stream or download, check out this article for tips to improve performance.
+If you stream or download, check out our Streaming Support article for tips to improve performance.

 It’s important to identify potential issues that may be causing your Wi-Fi to be slow and intermittent.
 Here are some simple suggestions to consider when you run into issues with your Wi-Fi:

 - Are there other electronic devices near your router?